18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/building-a-ready-organization/index.md

 ### A culture of learning and collaboration

-Before going to determine the learning and collaboration culture, we should have an idea of how an ML team looks like.
+Before determining the learning and collaboration culture, we should have an idea of what an ML team looks like.
 The table below shows possible roles in an ML team.

 | #   | Role                          | Responsibility                                              | Skills                                                                                 |
 | --- | ----------------------------- | ----------------------------------------------------------- | -------------------------------------------------------------------------------------- |